 - HOME: Click to reach the front page of the site.
 Links to all the blog posts are listed, the most recent at the top.
 Scroll down to see all.
 Click “Continue Reading” to see all of any post that looks interesting.

-- ABOUT SOME GREAT LIT: Posts featuring thoughts and ideas about famous authors and works, with the purpose of helping you read and interpret them.
+- THOUGHTS ON THE GREATS: Posts featuring thoughts and ideas about famous authors and works, with the purpose of helping you read and interpret them.

-- LIT 101: HOW-TO’S: Series of posts to help you learn to read classic Poetry or Fiction (still in progress), step-by-step.
+- LIT 101: GET MORE MEANING: Series of posts to help you learn to read classic Poetry or Fiction (still in progress), step-by-step.
 Also includes a Reading Resources category.

-- WHAT TO READ: What are the classics?
+- LISTS AND TIMELINES: What are the classics?
 Here, find annotated lists of works I consider essential reading, listed according to era they were written.
 (Work in progress.)

 - WHY LITERATURE?
 Posts focusing on reasons to read classic literature and what qualities make it classic.